Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ## Insights
 ### 1. Distribution of Registered Users **(Map)**:

-The visualization below show the distribution od registered users.
-From this visualization, we can know that Florida State is the state that the most registered users located, since the color of the Florida state is the darkest among the whole map.
+The visualization below shows the distribution of registered users.
+From this visualization, we know that Florida State has the most registered users since the color of Florida is the darkest on the whole map.